simonmackinnon/CertificationStudyNotes/AWS DevOps Professional/AWS-DEP-Notes.md

 - Can Deploy using CodeDeploy, ECS, Beanstalk, CloudFormation ...
 - Made up of stages
     - Stages can have sequencial or parallel steps
+	- where a stage runs is defined (in code) by the 'runOrder' parameter.
+	- the higher a runOrder value, the later the action occurs.
+	- Actions with the same runOrder value are in the same Action Group, i.e. they will run in parallel
     - Stages define the steps to perform, like build, test, deploy
     - Can build in manual approval to any stage
     - Each stage is integrated via *artifacts*